 New data has found high rates of lasting “brain fog” or cognitive dysfunction to average close to 8 months after patients have been diagnosed and treated for Covid-19.

-The study of 740 people with a mean age of 49 years – published as a research letter in Jama Network Open – was carried out in the United States and included those treated in outpatient environments as well as people admitted to hospital or treated at A&E departments.
+A study of 740 people, with a mean age of 49 years, was published as a research letter in the Jama Network Open.
+The study was conducted in the United States and included individuals treated in outpatient settings, as well as those admitted to the hospital or treated in emergency departments.
 All participants in the study did not have any previous issues with memory or cognitive problems.

-In this cross-sectional study, researchers analysed data from April 2020 to May 2021, which they adjusted for race, ethnicity, smoker or non-smoker status, body mass index, comorbidities and any previous or existing depression.
+In this cross-sectional study, researchers analysed data from April 2020 to May 2021, adjusting for race, ethnicity, smoking status (smoker or non-smoker), body mass index, comorbidities, and any previous or existing depression.

-One of the co-authors of the study, Jacqueline H. Becker, PhD, Division of General Internal Medicine, Icahn School of Medicine at Mount Sinai, New York City noted that this study has implications for younger people, as well as older populations who are known to be more susceptible to cognitive impairment.
+One of the co-authors of the study, Jacqueline H. Becker, PhD, from the Division of General Internal Medicine at the Icahn School of Medicine at Mount Sinai in New York City, noted that this study has implications for both younger people and older populations, who are known to be more susceptible to cognitive impairment.

-The paper suggests that there are long-term cognitive repercussions from Covid-19, irrespective and indiscriminate of disease severity, that may impact people across various age groups.
+The paper suggests that there are long-term cognitive repercussions from COVID-19, regardless of disease severity, that may impact people across various age groups.

 Most common impairments